 Children are not at increased risk for getting COVID-19, and most children have a mild illness if they are infected.
-Moreover, studies of severe COVID infections has not shown that people with asthma are in the higher risk groups.
+Moreover, population studies of severe COVID-19 infections have not shown that people with asthma are in the higher risk groups.
 However, there is still a lot we do not know about COVID-19.
-It remains unclear whether children with underlying asthma are at increased risk for more severe illness if they do become infected with COVID-19.
-While the risk is clearer for children with other medical conditions, at this time the CDC indicates that children with moderate to severe asthma might be at higher risk for more serious infection.
+At this time, the CDC (Centers for Disease Control) indicates that children with moderate to severe asthma might be at higher risk for more serious infection.
 It is important to realize that people with no symptoms, including children, can still spread COVID-19 to others.
-This is why it is important to continue to practice behaviors which reduce the spread of COVID-19 and help prevent infection.
+Therefore, it is important to continue to practice behaviors which reduce the spread of COVID-19 and help prevent infection.

 Prevention of COVID-19

-There are 5 important things you and your child can do to help prevent infection with COVID:
+There are 5 important things you and your child can do to help prevent infection with COVID-19: